alperkan1/Dublin-Airport-Plane-Spotters/README.md

 ### ii.
 Code

-- On the lading page the circle image inspired from the love running project code institute.
+- On the landing page the circle image is inspired from the love running project code institute.
-- On the lading page the schedule code modified from the Love running project code institute.
+- On the landing page the schedule code modified from the love running project code institute.

 [Back to the top](https://github.com/alperkan1/Dublin-Airport-Plane-spotters#Dublin-Airport-Plane-Spotters)